Fear of Public Speaking - Dallas, Plano, Garland, Allen Texas

 EMDR (Eye Movement Desensitization and Reprocessing) has an excellent track record for helping people get over traumatic or overwhelming memories.
 These are the type of memories that can imprint the emotional midbrain and set in motion the alarm reflex that is triggered by reminders of the bad experience.
 EMDR has been helpful in treating military PTSD survivors.
 It also utilizes one of the two mechanisms that have been shown to reach and soothe the region of the brain responsible for the fight-or-flight response.
 That mechanism is patterns of bilateral eye movements that replicate the distressing effect that happens in rapid eye movement sleep (REM sleep).
 If you have experienced one or more painful speaking experiences that may be interfering with your ability to speak in public, then I may be able to help you with EMDR.

 Quick REMAP utilizes the other mechanism that can calm the midbrain, self-administered acupressure.
 Studies at Harvard Medical School have shown that certain acupoints are able to change the blood flow to an area of the midbrain known at the amygdala2.
 This causes that region of the brain to calm down and turn off the fight-or-flight response3.
 One of the most powerful things about this intervention is that you can learn to use it yourself.
 Quick REMAP can be applied prior to any speech so that your nervous system is calmer from the start.
-Having empowering tools like this can contribute greatly to resolving speaking anxiety.
+Having empowering tools like this can contribute greatly to resolving speaking and performance anxiety.

 If you think a thought intently and visualize it vividly, your midbrain is unable to tell the difference between that thought and external reality.
-If our thoughts are negative – such as imagining that your speech goes poorly or that the audience tries to embarrass you – then your midbrain believes it is inevitable and tries to save you by revving your nervous system into fight-or-flight.
+If our thoughts are negative – such as imagining that your speech goes poorly or that the audience tries to embarrass you – then your midbrain believes it is inevitable and tries to save you from stage fright by revving your nervous system into fight-or-flight.
 This is where cognitive therapy can help.
 By learning how to catch negative thoughts and changing them to thoughts that are more realistic and positive, you will be able to keep your nervous system calmer.

 A fear avoided gets stronger.
 A fear confronted gets weaker.
 Exposure therapy involves systematically and gradually exposing oneself to the situation that evokes anxiety.
 If done correctly, your brain will learn in small, tolerable increments that it is safe to speak in front of groups.
 Your performance anxiety will fade.
 Stage fright will become a thing of the past.

 First of all, the probability is that whatever you think hypnosis is, it's not that!
 It is definitely not magic.
 It is not a quick fix to your problems with speaking in front of groups.
 However, in the hands of an experienced and licensed psychotherapist, it can be a useful tool in your journey to speaking with comfort and confidence.